KhalilGazairly/Pinterest_Documentation/README.md

 - [Reem Samir Abdelghany Megahed Mahdaly](https://github.com/reemsamir1999)
 # wiki

+# Objectives:

+	- The Project main goal is to develop a Clone of Pinterest site

 As with most other social networks, on Pinterest people can perform standard social networking functions.

 Such as following their friends, liking and commenting on other users’ boards, re-pinning content to their own boards,